AlexNabokikh/nix-config/infra/README.md

 # Proxmox VM Infrastructure

-This directory manages the Proxmox NixOS VMs declared in `var.vms`.
+This directory manages the Proxmox NixOS VMs declared in `var.vms` and the Cloudflare DNS, tunnel, and optional Access resources for the exposed services.

-It intentionally does not manage the Talos Kubernetes cluster, Cloudflare tunnels, or Doppler resources from the original Kubernetes repository.
+It intentionally does not manage the Talos Kubernetes cluster or Doppler resources from the original Kubernetes repository.

 ## Usage